-If your application for disability has been denied and you intend to appeal, you can either file a reconsideration appeal on your own, or find a claims representative to do this for you.
+If your application for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) disability benefits has been denied and you intend to appeal, you can either file a reconsideration request on your own or find an attorney to submit the reconsideration appeal letter for you.

-Most people are capable of filing their own appeal paperwork, and there is now the option of filing online, which makes it even more convenient.
-However, there is the tendency among those who file reconsideration appeals on their own behalf to procrastinate, to the point of missing the deadline.
-Social Security allows 60 days from the date of denial (plus 5 days grace for mailing time) for an appeal to be at the Social Security office.
+Most people are capable of filing their own appeal paperwork, and now there's the option of filing online, which makes it even more convenient.
+However, there's a tendency among applicants who need to file reconsideration appeals to miss the filing deadline.
+Social Security allows 60 days from the date of denial (plus a 5-day grace period for mailing time) for an appeal request to be received by the SSA office.

-A surprising number of disability claimants miss this deadline; they make the mistake of thinking the deadline is that their request for reconsideration has to be postmarked within 60 days from when they receive their notice of denial.
-It actually has to be in the Social Security office, not postmarked, within 65 days from the date stamped in the upper right corner of the envelope that contained their denial notice.
-This is one reason why it can be a good idea to get a lawyer before you file an appeal--a good disability lawyer will file all appeal paperwork for you on time.
+A surprising number of disability applicants miss this deadline.
+They make the mistake of thinking the deadline means that their request for reconsideration has to be postmarked within 60 days from when they received their notice of denial in the mail.
+But the appeal actually has to be in the Social Security office, not just postmarked, within 65 days from the date stamped in the upper right corner of the envelope that contained the denial notice.
+This is one reason why it can be a good idea to get a lawyer before you file an appeal—a good disability lawyer will file all appeal paperwork for you on time.

 Learn more about the Social Security disability appeals process.